ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 replace DK with yours country´s letter (eg. dk for denmark, uk for united kingdom, us for united states, es for spain)<BR>
 `loadkeys dk`<BR>
 This command is only temporary, that means after restart it will be back at US

-To list all avaible keymaps do the following<BR>
-`find /usr/share/kbd/keymaps | less` <BR>

-Or to find only those with your country letters. (this finds all files in keymaps that contains "dk". change "dk" to your country letters) <BR>
-`find /usr/share/kbd/keymaps | grep -i dk` <BR>
-You will propally see something like this <BR>
-    `/usr/share/kbd/keymaps/i386/qwerty/dk-latin1.map.gz` <BR>
-    `/usr/share/kbd/keymaps/i386/qwerty/dk.map.gz`<BR>
-    `/usr/share/kbd/keymaps/i386/qwerty/mac-dk-latin1.map.gz`<BR>
-    `/usr/share/kbd/keymaps/i386/qwertz/de-latin1-nodeadkeys.map.gz`<BR>
-    `/usr/share/kbd/keymaps/mac/all/mac-de-latin1-nodeadkeys.map.gz`<BR>
-    `/usr/share/kbd/keymaps/mac/all/mac-dk-latin1map.gz`<BR>

-For more information on "nodeadkeys" look here ([dead keys](http://askubuntu.com/questions/56560/what-exactly-is-meant-by-eliminate-dead-keys)). <BR>
-I dont know the difference between "latin1" and non "latin1", so just try the one or the other and test the layout by typing speciel characters. if the wrong character comes on the screen try another keymap.

-To set current keymap, and to make it permantly do the following (replace dk.map.gz with your keymap:<BR>
-`localectl set-keymap --no-convert dk.map.gz`

 Next up is to check your internet connection (I recommend that you use a Ethernet connection ie. a cable connection)<BR>